Angelinis/angelinis/README.md

 ## About Me:

-- 👨‍💻 Pursuing a master degree in Computer Science.
+- 👨‍💻 Have a master degree in Computer Science.
 - 🌱 Currently, I am a virtual reality and full-stack developer.
 Additionally, I am involved in scientific research with a focus on virtual reality development and accessibility.

 </p>